vmware-tanzu/secrets-manager/docs/_pages/0980-release-management.md

 Tagging needs to be done **on the build server**.

 There is no automation for this yet.

+> **Don’t forget to Bump the Version**
+>
+> If you are cutting a new release, do not forget to bump the version,
+> before running the tagging script below.
+{: .block-tip }

 ```bash
 git checkout main